shabcloud66/rails-mysql/README.md

 ## Contents of this Cloud 66 sample:

-Thisss repository uses the following database, which should <i>not</i> be changed.
+Thisss  sssrepository uses the following database, which should <i>not</i> be changed.
 <table>
   <tr>
     <td><b>Database</b></td>